Landlord insurance UK

 In some instances, even landlord insurance may not be the right choice:

-● Leaseholder: If you don’t own the freehold to your rental property, you’ll need to check if you have the legal responsibility to have buildings insurance or if the freeholder is responsible.
-If they are, you also need to be certain you can legally let the property as some leasehold agreements won’t permit letting to tenants.
+Leaseholder: If you don’t own the freehold to your rental property, you’ll need to check if you have the legal responsibility to have buildings insurance or if the freeholder is responsible.
+If it’s the freeholder of the building, you also need to be certain you can legally let the property as some leasehold agreements won’t permit letting to tenants.

-If you’re confused about your insurance status as a landlord, chances are you’re either just getting started or you’ve not got the right cover.
-Get in touch with Pikl and we’ll help guide you through everything you need to know.
+If you’re confused about your insurance status as a landlord, chances are you’re either just getting started or you may not have the right cover.
+Contact us at info@pikl.com if you have any further insurance questions.

 What landlord insurance covers depends on your individual policy and agreements with the insurer.
 For most people, landlord insurance covers similar things as home insurance policies: buildings and contents.
 This can cover a wide range of issues such as accidental damage by your tenant, theft or attempted theft of items such as landlord furnishings, landlord emergency cover (e.g. boiler breakdowns), public liability cover if your tenant holds you liable for something, and much more.